benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 #### Privacy Considerations

-In this scenario privacy considerations factoring into the selection of AVM are limited, the selected information is an absolute for access based on national security requirements and only the requested value and metadata are being returned to a trusted party as part of the assertion.
+In this scenario considering privacy related AVM is limited.
+The selected attributes are an absolute for access based on national security needs and only the requested value and metadata are being returned to a trusted party as part of the assertion.

 #### Suggested Attribute Value Metadata